 Because weeds are classified as “warm-season or cool-season” according to the temperature at which they germinate, we can address a particular weed we may have by timing the application of pre-emergent appropriately.
 I’ve said it before, and I’ll say it again: Timing is everything when dealing with weed control!

 Another important factor in determining which product to use and when to use it lies in the identification of the weeds you are trying to control.
 Chances are, if you had problems with a weed last year, you will also have problems with it this year.
 Bring samples to Backbone Valley Nursery, and we will identify your weeds if you are not familiar with them.
-It is important to know if they are grassy weeds or broadleaf weeds, and whether they germinate in the spring (warm season weeds) or in the fall (cool season weeds).
+It is important to know if they are grassy weeds or broadleaf weeds, annual or perennial weeds, and whether they germinate in the spring (warm season weeds) or in the fall (cool season weeds).
 The correct product at the correct timing ensures success!

 We have both Organic and Chemical forms of pre-emergent available for use in the landscape.
 When using the Chemical forms, please read the instructions on the bag regarding how long to keep kids and pets off the lawn after application.
 In most cases, it is long enough for the lawn to dry after watering the product in, but be sure to check specifics.